Research

 (1) Temporal Self

-My current research focus on the age differences in temporal self-continuity, i.e., the psychological connectedness between our current self and a distant past/ future self.
-Our latest project examined the robustness of such age-related structural differences in self-continuity by involving multiple datasets collected across age groups, time, and countries.
+My current research focuses on the age differences in temporal self-continuity, i.e., the psychological connectedness between our current self and a distant past/ future self.
+Our latest published work examined the robustness of such age-related structural differences in self-continuity by involving multiple datasets collected across age groups, countries, and time periods.
+Our next step is to develop an advanced modeling approach by applying economic discounting models to self-continuity.

 (2) Social Self